LlamaSeg: Image Segmentation via Autoregressive Mask Generation: LlamaSeg

 \subsection{Overview}

 The overall framework of LlamaSeg is illustrated in Fig.~\ref{fig:method}.
-For the autoregressive model trained from scratch, we employ image and text encoders to extract input features, which are subsequently projected to align with the embedding dimension of LLaMA~\citep{touvron2023llama,touvron2023llama2} .
-These features are concatenated with learnable separator tokens to form a sequence that serves as input to LLaMA.
+For the LLaMA-based framework, we employ image and text encoders to extract input features, which are projected to align with the embedding dimension of LLaMA~\citep{touvron2023llama,touvron2023llama2} and concatenated with learnable separator tokens to form the input sequence.
 The LLaMA model then autoregressively generates mask tokens as output.
 We adopt VQGAN~\citep{esser2021taming} as the mask tokenizer.
-During training, the mask tokenizer encodes the ground truth mask into code indices, which serve as the training targets for LLaMA model.
-During inference, the mask tokenizer receives the mask tokens generated by LLaMA model, retrieves the corresponding codes from the codebook, and decodes them to produce the segmentation mask.
-For the autoregressive model utilizing a pretrained MLLM, the text encoder is omitted, while the remaining procedure remains unchanged.
+During training, the mask tokenizer encodes the ground truth mask into code indices, which serve as the training targets for the LLaMA model.
+During inference, the mask tokenizer receives the mask tokens generated by the LLaMA model, retrieves the corresponding codes from the codebook, and decodes them to produce the segmentation mask.
+For the MLLM-based framework utilizing a pretrained MLLM, the text encoder is omitted, while the remaining procedure remains unchanged.